Skip to main content

 • The chipping zones will have signup quotas.
 So, sign up early and enter your piles in the system.

-• If a signup quote is filled, please add yourself to the wait list.
-To assist us on expanding the program.
+• If a signup quote is filled, please add yourself to the wait list to assist us on expanding the program.

 • If you have questions, please reach out to Shannon "Shaggy" Fink at shannon.fink@aspenfire.com.

-• Participants must follow the below pile and material guidelines.
+Participants must follow the below pile and material guidelines.

-Piles that do not follow the guidelines for both piles and materials will not be accepted.
 If piles are not stacked according to guidelines, homeowner will be fully responsible for proper disposal of their rejected pile(s).
 Unregistered piles will not be picked up.

 Pile Guidelines